Meeting Offers Updates on IRP, Security Policies

 “We must provide the tools to help people identify candidates and train people,” she explained.

 Valantine’s office is also studying the impact of sexual harassment at NIH.
 To determine the agency’s culture, NIH conducted the Workplace Climate and Harassment Survey, an in-depth, scientifically rigorous assessment of the NIH workplace.
-The survey’s results were released in an interim report to the advisory committee to the NIH director at its June meeting (see story on p.
-1).
+The survey’s results were released in an interim report to the advisory committee to the NIH director at its June meeting (see story).

 “The most important outcome of the survey is that we will be working on new efforts to eliminate these experiences that are so pervasive around us,” she said.